Mission San Jose High School

 Mission San Jose High School (MSJHS or MSJ) is a four-year co-educational public high school founded in 1964.
 It is located in the Mission San Jose district of Fremont, California, United States.
-It is one of five comprehensive high schools in the Fremont Unified School District.
+It is one of five comprehensive high schools in the Fremont Unified School District (FUSD).
 Mission San Jose High School is the third largest high school in Fremont.
 It was named after Mission San José de Guadalupe, the 1797 Spanish church founded nearby.
+MSJHS has gained a reputation for being highly competitive and academically driven, and many students participate in programmes like DECA, Science Olympiad, robotics, and Debate outside of academics.
+Many students gain admission into top-tier universities, and MSJHS is considered a feeder school into UC Berkeley.

-Academics
+School structure

 In 2025, U.S. News & World Report ranked Mission San Jose High as the 107th best high school in the United States.
-The school was ranked 12th in California, with an Advanced Placement participation rate of 88%.
+The school was ranked 12th in California, with an Advanced Placement participation rate of 88% and an average SAT score of 1410.